gqduke/APLA/README.md

-# Placeholder for paper "Class-aware pseudo label threshold for class-imbalanced semi-supervised learning."
+# Placeholder for paper "CAC: Class-Aware Calculation for Class-imbalanced Semi-supervised Learning."